Dishonesty: English law

-Where dishonesty is an issue in civil cases, the trend in English Law is for only the actions to be tested objectively and not to apply any test as to the subjective state of mind of the actor.
-Now that the decision in Ghosh has been over-ruled the same legal test applies in English law in civil and criminal cases.
+Where dishonesty is an issue in civil cases, the trend in English law is for only the actions to be tested objectively and not to apply any test as to the subjective state of mind of the actor.
+Now that the decision in Ghosh has been over-ruled, the same legal test applies in English law in civil and criminal cases.

 Theft Act 1968

 The Theft Act 1968 contains a single definition for dishonesty which is intended to apply to all the substantive offences.
-Yet, rather than defining what dishonesty is, s2 describes what it is not, allowing a jury to take a flexible approach, thus:
+Yet, rather than defining what dishonesty is, s.
+2 describes what it is not, allowing a jury to take a flexible approach, thus: